 Participate in our robust undergraduate research program with nearly 2,000 students per year.

-Create cutting-edge technology at the College of Engineering & Applied Sciences, offering seven ABET-accredited programs.
+Create cutting-edge technology at the College of Engineering & Applied Sciences, offering eight ABET-accredited programs.

 Learn advanced multimedia creation at the only public undergraduate School of Journalism in New York state.

 Enrich your education with study abroad programs on six continents.

 Take advantage of opportunities at our leading U.S. academic medical center, with a hospital on campus.

 As a freshman, you will be a member of a small community called an Undergraduate College, which will allow you to explore a broad academic theme beyond your major through a series of one-credit seminars, field trips and social events.
 Each Undergraduate College is home to a diverse group of students from all majors and backgrounds.
 Your Undergraduate College will provide you the experience of a small college within a large research university.